pandaive/java-tutorial/README.md

 Now build your application again.
 You should see additional test task from gradle.
 If tests are passing, build will be succesfull, otherwise gradle will generate you a report in build/reports directory.
 Change expected message to see test failing and the report.

-<h2> Step 4: Path params, POST method, request body, service classes </h2>
+<h2> Step 4: Path params, request params, service classes </h2>

 First of all, we want to move the functionality of request handling from web/Query class to keep only endpoint declaration there.
+It will coome useful when we do more complicated endpoints.
 Create tutorial/service directory and create QueryService.java class inside.
 Annotate it as a @Component so we will be able to inject it in Query class and use it to handle the request.

 ```java
 package tutorial.service;